mariaalyssa/transaction-management-system/README.md

 ## Features
 - View all transactions in a table
 - Filter/search transactions
-- Add a transaction through a modal form
+- Add transaction through add transaction modal
 - Store data in CSV format
 - Status colors for Pending, Settled, and Failed
 - Random selection of status